kristenkwong/website-2019/about.md

 layout: content
 title: About Me
 banner: /assets/images/about/me.jpg
-subtitle: I'm basically an egg.
-AMA! ok i need to test a longer subtitle now bhjkhdkfhdfjksahlfjdsfh dshkjfhskjlf dsjkhfldf k egg
+subtitle: this page is under construction, i'm also really an egg tho
 ---

 <div class="sidebar">